 Predictably, school holidays are the busiest times to go.
 Best to pack activities that can keep the kids amused while they're standing in line; Legoland also provides play tables full of the ever-popular bricks to play with mid-wait.
 Since the biggest downside to any theme park visit has to be the queueing, you might want to consider splashing out on the Legoland ride-reservation gadget, a handheld device called the Q-Bot (£15-£75), which lets you book the times of your rides in advance.

 Most unusual ride: Atlantis Submarine Voyage

-Spot live sharks and stingrays swimming among Lego mermaids as you travel through a one million-litre tank in a slow-moving underwater vehicle.
+Spot live sharks and rays swimming among Lego mermaids as you travel through a 1 million-litre tank in a slow-moving submersible.

 Wettest ride: Pirate Falls Treasure Chest or Vikings' River Splash

 No, not Atlantis Submarine Voyage – because all that water stays on the outside.
 It's a draw between the swashbucklers' flume and the swirling rapids of the Norse

 Clamber on to a 'pony' that spins on a giant frisbee which glides back and forth along a track that rises up at each end (remember: what goes up must lunge down)… Why would anyone put their insides through that?
 The kids loved it.

 Book into one of the Legoland Hotel’s rooms which are colourfully furnished along the same lines as the theme park's various zones.
 Hotel guest benefits include early access to certain rides, free parking and a Lego gift for every child.